scraggo/karabiner-configurator/README.md

-# karabiner-configurator
+# karabiner-ts-multi-profile

 ## Why this repo?

 Building on what's provided by [karabiner.ts](https://github.com/evan-liu/karabiner.ts), I'm generating my [Karabiner-Elements](https://karabiner-elements.pqrs.org/) `karabiner.json` config programmatically.
 To fit my use cases, I added utilities to

 - create simple and function key modifications
-- add modifications to separate profiles and optionally devices within
+- add modifications to multiple profiles and optionally devices within

-`karabiner.ts` is fantastic.
-It provides concise wrappers and complete type-safety for all (?) possible keys and Karabiner features.
-I recommend it highly!
+Concise wrappers and auto-completion thanks to the type-safety provided by `karabiner.ts` makes for a fantastic developer experience.
+Given that and it's high-level of parity with Karabiner features, I recommend it highly!
 Also check out [the other external Karabiner JSON generators](https://karabiner-elements.pqrs.org/docs/json/external-json-generators/).

 ## How to use